Calart/Synthwave/README.md

 [In Aseprite navigate as shown] :

-Edit > Preferences > Extensions > Add Extention > Select "Synthwave.zip" (or whatever you named the folder).
+Edit > Preferences > Extensions > Add Extention > Select "Synthwave-main.zip" (or whatever you named the folder).

 Lastly go to 'Themes' inside 'Preferences' and select the theme.